Profu-AB/martes_win/dev_install/readme.md

 # Setup Martes Development Server (WSL)
+- If you do not have git installed on windows then install it!
+- You also need the latest version of WSL.
+Windows subsystem for linux installed.

 if you want to completly remove a previous wsl distro run: wsl --unregister <DistroName>